ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0038-bangkok-post-technical-architecture-report-2024-2026.md

 ## **12. Client‑Side Behavior on Mobile Browsers**

-The usability of the Bangkok Post website is strongly dependent on the client‑side filtering strategy, particularly on mobile devices.
-On standard mobile browsers, the high density of ad‑tech dependencies—including resources from Taboola, AnyMind360, Pubmatic, and AdRecover—frequently results in functional degradation of the user interface.
-Several of these scripts are not limited to advertising delivery; they also initialize critical interface components such as scroll controllers, dynamic content modules, and event‑driven layout logic.
-When these dependencies are blocked, the corresponding interface components may fail to initialize, leading to reduced usability.
+The usability of the Bangkok Post website is strongly dependent on the client‑side filtering strategy.
+Different environments implement different blocking architectures.
+Some rely on DOM‑layer interception, where scripts are blocked only after they begin loading.
+Others use network‑layer interception, where requests to third‑party domains are prevented from entering the JavaScript execution environment.

-The Brave browser exhibits a distinct behavioral pattern due to its network‑layer interception model.
-Unlike traditional browser extensions that block advertising elements at the DOM level after the page has begun loading, Brave’s Shields system intercepts requests to domains such as `adrecover.com`, `pubmatic.com`, and `googletagservices.com` before they are downloaded or executed.
-This prevents the associated scripts from entering the JavaScript execution environment.
+This architectural divergence explains why the same page may behave differently under identical filtering intentions.
+DOM‑layer blocking allows partial initialization of ad‑tech dependencies, which can lead to interface degradation when those dependencies are required for scroll controllers, dynamic modules, or layout logic.
+Network‑layer blocking prevents these scripts from loading entirely, avoiding partial‑execution failure modes.

 ### **12.1 Silent Failure of the Enforcement Mechanism**

-This architecture leads to a silent failure of the site’s enforcement logic.
-The scripts responsible for detecting ad‑blockers are often hosted on the same domains that Brave intercepts at the network layer.
-Because these detection scripts never load, the detection logic does not execute and cannot report a blocked state to the main execution thread.
-As a result, the enforcement triggers—such as the scroll‑lock mechanism implemented via the `overflow: hidden` rule documented in Section 5.2—are never activated.
+The site’s ad‑blocker detection logic relies on scripts hosted on the same third‑party domains as its advertising and tracking dependencies.
+Under DOM‑layer blocking, these detection scripts may load partially, allowing the enforcement mechanism to activate.
+Under network‑layer blocking, these scripts never enter the execution environment, causing the enforcement logic to fail silently.

-In this configuration, the site’s usability becomes a direct consequence of the client’s ability to neutralize the operator’s tracking‑to‑content dependencies at the network layer.
-Standard browsers, which allow the detection routines to execute, may experience a degraded interface when ad‑tech dependencies are blocked.
-In contrast, Brave’s architecture bypasses the enforcement loop entirely, resulting in a clean render and uninterrupted usability.
+As a result, the usability of the site depends not on user intent, but on the blocking architecture of the client environment.

 ---